prometheuxresearch/docs/docs/learn/vadalog/04-expressions-operators.md

 - `as_double(X)`: casts X to double datatype.
 - `as_long(X)`: casts X to long datatype.
 - `as_date(X)`: casts X to date datatype.

-To use any of these, add the library prefix `dataTypes:`.
-For example:

 ```prolog
 a(D) :- b(X), D = as_date("22-02-2022").